strapi/strapi/docs/docs/core/utils/event-hub.md

 #### `once`

-Registers a listener function that will only be called the first time that an event is called.
+Registers a listener function that will only be called the first time an event is emitted.
 Once the event has been emitted, the listener will be removed automatically.
 It also returns a function that can be used to remove the listener before it was called.

 ```ts
 // Types